Olivia5k/doge/README.md

   `while true; do doge | lolcat -a -d 100 -s 100 -p 1; done` (thx [hom3chuk][hom3chuk])
 * stdin support: `ls /usr/bin | doge` will doge-print some of the executables found in /usr/bin. wow.
-Also, the `-s` flag will filter out common words if you are passing a body of text.
+There are also multiple command line switches that control filtering and statistical frequency of words.
+See `doge -h`, wow.

 ## Installation